-Birmingham City Business School, UK and ITB have been working together since 2015 on an exciting research project which investigates Growth for SMEs and then looks at how we can translate this into interventions to help the SMEs to grow.
+Birmingham City Business School, UK and ITB have been working together since 2015 on an exciting research project investigating Growth for SMEs and then looks at how we can translate this into interventions to help the SMEs grow.
 The Principal Researcher from Birmingham City Business School CEIG is Prof. Mark Gilman, along with research fellow Mr. Aineias Gkikas.
 The principal researcher from CK4BC-SBM ITB is Hary Febriansyah, Ph.D.
-Both of CK4BC and CEIG are undertaking this research by special funding from British Academy-UK, Birmingham City Business School and SBM-ITB.
+Both researchers of CK4BC and CEIG are undertaking this research by special funding from British Academy-UK, Birmingham City Business School and SBM-ITB.

 In the early of 2020, we will publish a joint book chapter; entitled ‘The Entrepreneurial Role of Indonesian Universities in the Economic Development of Rural Communities: In Search of Empowerment’ (Hary Febriansyah, C. W. Watson and Aineias Gkikas), published by Edward Elgar Publishing, United Kingdom.